-- 260 This experimental rockfall trilogy with 45 kg, cubic shaped rocks within different states of the forest, highlights the high protection capacity of partly piled deadwood against low-energy rockfalls.
-This is of general interest, as natural disturbances causing piled deadwood are suggested to increase in future.
-The ratio between the rock diameter and the overall deadwood height might have a decisive impact on the rock stopping capacity, whose thorough quantification needs further research.
-The agreement achieved between the simulations and the experiments is particularly convincing for the mean runout distance, while - 265 it somewhat underestimates the lateral dispersion of the deposition points.
+This experimental rockfall trilogy within different forest states, highlights the high protection capacity of partly piled deadwood against low-energy rockfalls.
+This is of general interest, as natural disturbances with piled deadwood are suggested to increase in future.
+The ratio between the rock diameter and the overall deadwood height has a decisive impact on the rock stopping capacity, as the comparison to other studies with a lower ratio imply.
+The agreement achieved between the simulations and the experiments is particularly convincing for the mean runout distance, while it somewhat underestimates the lateral dispersion of the deposition points.
 The presented three-dimensional deadwood logs within the simulations performed realistic which affirms the demand for the inclusion of deadwood in rockfall simulations.
 This will allow forest managers to base their future dead wood management after natural disturbances, thinning, sanitary felling and regeneration cuts on a larger scientific basis.

-Based on our experimental results, we recommend at least in the case of relatively small expected rock sizes with low deadwood log breakage probability to consider supplementing the natural - 270 protection of the ecological infrastructure with additional transverse, lying deadwood logs as a cost-effective, economical, ecological, nature based protection measure.
+- 240 Based on our experimental results, we recommend at least in the case of relatively small expected rock sizes to consider supplementing the natural protection of the ecological infrastructure with additional transverse, lying deadwood logs as a costeffective, economical, ecological, nature based protection measure.
 Thanks to the extended model outcomes presented here, the benefits of these measures can be evaluated and thus planned in a more systematic manner, which in turn could reduce the overall economic costs.
-Future studies should focus on higher rockfall energies, where the rock velocities are completely retrievable, the influence of the rock shape is in depth examined and long-term effects after partial decay of deadwood in post-disturbance stands is taken
+Future studies should focus on higher rockfall energies, where the rock velocities are completely - 245 retrievable, the influence of the rock shape is in depth examined and long-term effects after partial decay of deadwood in post-disturbance stands is taken into account.